Every child in Washington state needs a great CS teacher. Could that be you?

 What colleges and universities can prepare me to teach K-12 CS?

-Currently, there are only a handful of programs:
+Currently, there are only a handful of programs in Washington state:

 Why aren't there more programs that prepare CS teachers?

-While higher education prepares a lot of teachers to teach math, science, English, social studies, and other required subjects, most of our state's universities do not yet prepare teachers to teach CS.
+While higher education prepares a lot of teachers to teach Math, Science, English, Social Studies, Language Arts, and other subjects required in Washington state public schools, most of our state's universities do not yet prepare teachers to teach CS.
 A 2018 report by CS education experts from around the country recommended the following:

 Washington state has only just begun these two efforts.